huggingface/blog/trl-peft.md

 ### What is TRL?

 The `trl` library aims at making the RL step much easier and more flexible so that anyone can fine-tune their LM using RL on their custom dataset and training setup.
-Among many other application, you can use this algorithm to fine-tune a model to generate [positive movie reviews](https://huggingface.co/docs/trl/sentiment_tuning), do [controlled generation](https://github.com/lvwerra/trl/blob/main/examples/sentiment/notebooks/gpt2-sentiment-control.ipynb) or [make the model less toxic](https://huggingface.co/docs/trl/detoxifying_a_lm).
+Among many other applications, you can use this algorithm to fine-tune a model to generate [positive movie reviews](https://huggingface.co/docs/trl/sentiment_tuning), do [controlled generation](https://github.com/lvwerra/trl/blob/main/examples/sentiment/notebooks/gpt2-sentiment-control.ipynb) or [make the model less toxic](https://huggingface.co/docs/trl/detoxifying_a_lm).

 Using `trl` you can run one of the most popular Deep RL algorithms, [PPO](https://huggingface.co/deep-rl-course/unit8/introduction?fw=pt), in a distributed manner or on a single device!
 We leverage `accelerate` from the Hugging Face ecosystem to make this possible, so that any user can scale up the experiments up to an interesting scale.